alt-romes/linear-core/popl_response.md

 > “Proof irrelevant”: I was already confused by this term earlier (what are proofs here? does this mean simply unused?)
 But the repeated use of "proof" in this paragraph makes me very confused.

 Proof irrelevant variables cannot be used.
 The terminology is borrowed from proof theory (cite [TODO]), but we understand this might be confusing and does not line up exactly with the proof theoretic construction.
 We will revise this terminology to simply "irrelevant" and clarify its meaning.

+### Reviewer B

+> What are the key ideas that make your core language work?

+See **Overview (b)**.

+> 1, The title needs further work.
+The present version seems to be trying to say that the approach is both general (the main title) and specific (the subtitle), but doesn't read well.
+I'd suggest going for a simpler and more direct title that doesn't try to cover two bases at the same time.
+> 6, The first paragraph of the abstract is a bit verbose and could be compressed quite a bit.
+After doing so it probably makes sense to make the abstract a single paragraph.

+This issue was also raised by Reviewer A. We will address this in our revision (see **Change list**).

+> 107, Explain who the paper is targeted at, e.g. what kind of knowledge and experience is required.
+It is also important to clarify here that while Haskell is the focus of the paper, the ideas can potentially be applied to any language with non-strict features, even if the language itself is strict.

+We will clarify the generality of our approach in terms of non-strict language features (see **Change list**).

+> 107, The paper contains an appendix with 28 pages of material, whereas the call for papers states that each paper should have no more than 25 pages of text, excluding bibliography.
+Any additional material should be included as supplementary material separate from the main paper, rather than as an appendix.

+We will move this content into supplementary materials.

+> 115, There are a lot of parenthetical remarks in the paper, which are quite distracting.
+It would be beneficial to try and minimise the use of this feature.

+See **Change list**.

+> 330, Explain the rationale for the choice of superscript and subscript on the linear calculus dubber LinearCore.

+[TODO]

+> 345, The phrase "can be readily applied to other non-strict languages" is rather a moot point, because in practical terms the only such language is Haskell.
+I'd suggest rephrasing along the lines of my first comment about line 107.

+We agree this is a better positioning of the work and will revise accordingly.

+> 927, Explain why "gets struck" is an appropriate way to deal with a bad use of a linear variable, e.g. that this is a standard semantic way of dealing with badly-formed terms, such as trying to add two values that are not numbers.

+Will revise accordingly.

+### Reviewer C

+> The result is incremental.

+> The paper doesn't address coercions (which seems like table stakes for a Core type system), nor bring the laziness-aware features back to the surface level of Linear Haskell.
+> What does the GHC plugin do on coercion terms if they are not supported in the theory?
+Do coercions not come up in Linear Haskell programs?

+[TODO]

+> The evaluation is fairly light.
+(Perhaps there just are a large number of Linear Haskell programs to draw from?)
+> Are there other significant Linear Haskell programs beyond the three libraries evaluated in the paper?

+There are several codebases that depend on `linear-base` and therefore rely on linear types.
+If the reviewers find it appropriate, we can expand our evaluation to include some of these codebases as well.
+We opted for `linear-base` over its dependencies since...
+[TODO].

+> The result has fairly narrow applicability: IRs for lazy linearly typed languages.

+As pointed out in **Review B**, our work applies beyond IRs for lazy linear languages.
+Conceptually these issues arise in any languages that feature non-strict features (e.g. streams, lazy evaluation via libraries, etc.) and so our work can be seen to apply to linear extensions of such languages.
+We plan to reposition our motivations accordingly.

+> Do you have any sense of what the improvement would be if compared against a baseline syntactic linear type system for Core, i.e. Bernardy, et al. but for Core?

+[TODO]

+A baseline syntactic linear type system for Core would essentially reject virtually all optimizations.
+See **Overview (a)**.

+> The citation for Bernardy et al. 2017 should probably be to the POPL'18 version of the paper rather than the arXiv preprint.

+We will cite both in our revision, given that the linearity-aware operational semantics can only be found in the long-form version.

 ---
 # RevA "Points"